devDucks/astroarch/README.md

  - `use-astro-bleeding-edge` => install bleeding edge packages for Kstars and INDI
  - `use-astro-stable` => install stable  packages for Kstars and INDI

-# First boot
-After you burned the .img file to your SD, you _should_ be able to reach astroarch via VNC, however if you don't see the desktop or you can't connect to it this likely means that unfortunately your raspberry pi rev cannot boot the image.
-In this case please plug a monitor and report here the output!
-Once you are logged in the first thing you should do is update the system, open the terminal and type `update-astroarch` command

 # Connecting via browser (noVNC)
 By default `AstroArch` will start a hostpot called `AstroArch`, to connect to that WiFi network use the password `astronomy`

 noVNC is installed and it will start by default, if your pi is wired to your network you can connect to it with the follwing methods:
 - **http://astroarch.local:8080/vnc.html**
 - if the previous method doesn't work, find your raspberry pi IP, connect to it through your browser typing `http://RASPBERRY_IP:8080/vnc.html`

 otherwise, if you want to connect to its hotspot, find the WiFi network `AstroArch` (the pass is `astronomy`) and type in your browser `http://10.42.0.1:8080/vnc.html`

 Welcome to astro arch!